Fyg369/Kernel-Action/README.md

 > [!IMPORTANT]
 > This workflow is universal.
-You need to have a certain foundation in writing github workflows and a little knowledge of the Android kernel to use this.
+You need to have a certain understanding in writing github workflows and a little knowledge of the Android kernel to use this.

 ## How to use?
 - First, you need to determine the kernel source code and configuration files.